patelpb96/GizmoElementTracers/README.md

+# Description

+Python package for reading and analyzing Gizmo simulations.

+---
+# Requirements

+This package relies on my [utilities/](https://bitbucket.org/awetzel/utilities) Python package for low-level utility functions.

+I develop this package using Python 3.7 and recommend that you use the same version.

+---
-This package should function either as a subfolder in your `$PYTHONPATH`, or by installing it with `setup.py develop` (which should place an egg.link to the source code in a place that whichever `python` you used to install it knows where to look.
+This package functions either as a subfolder in your `$PYTHONPATH` or by installing it with `setup.py develop`, which should place an egg.link to the source code in a place that whichever `python` you used to install it knows where to look.

 ## Instructions for installing as a package:

 1. create any directory $DIR
 2. clone gizmo_analysis into $DIR